J B Higbee

 - Antique: 1907 - 1918

-- Description: It is rare to find such an old item by Higbee in such a great condition.
-This is a pressed glass compote in their Alpha pattern.
-Alpha is a very intricate pattern which consists of stars and arches within diamond shaped boxes and some of the smaller diamond shapes are filled with stippling (tiny raised dots).
-The foot of this piece is also decorated with a starburst/flower like pattern.
-A lot of work went into this piece and it shows.
-It is perfect as a candy/nut dish, displaying potpourri or any number of uses on the table or buffet as serving ware.
-If you're a compote collector, this is a very old piece that will stand out in your collection.
+- Description: This is a pressed glass compote by Higbee in their Alpha pattern.
+Alpha* is a very intricate pattern which consists of stars & arches within diamond-shaped boxes and some of the smaller diamond shapes have stippling (tiny raised dots).
+The foot is also decorated with a starburst / flower like pattern.
+It is perfect as a candy or nut dish, for displaying potpourri, on the dresser for jewelry, or any number of other uses on a table or buffet as servingware.
+It is a rare treat to find such an old item by Higbee in great condition.
+If you're a Higbee collector, this is a very old piece that will stand out in your collection.

 - Material: Pressed Glass